tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

   ...
 ```

-Age 8 seconds means, the POD was just started

-Again a look into the logfile:
+Age 8 seconds means, the POD was just started.
+Now we can take a look into the logfile:

 ```
 $ kubectl logs -n canvas canvas-smanop-7d4c875878-xdlts